 Further Commonwealth offences can be found in circumstances where a communications carrier has been used for the purposes of delivering child abuse material.
 Within this field, there are subtle variations in circumstances.

-Penalties for Child Pornography offences
+Penalties for child pornography offences

-Penalties can vary, from suspended sentences to community service through to gaol time.
+Penalties can vary, from suspended sentences to community service through to jail time.
 This will largely depend on severity issues, such as ages, number of images, number of children and violence in the material involved.